Clean Energy Incentives & Rebates Canada (Updated 2021)

 Renewable Energy Incentives

-- Total Home Energy Savings Program – NB Power currently offers a $0.20 to $0.30 per watt rebate on solar photovoltaic systems (only available through the Total Home Energy Savings Program).
+• Total Home Energy Savings Program – NB Power currently offers a $0.20 per watt rebate on solar photovoltaic systems (only available through the Total Home Energy Savings Program).

 Low Income Incentive Programs

-- Low Income Energy Savings Program – NB Power currently offers a variety of free energy efficiency upgrades including faucet aerators, insulation, LED lighting, air sealing, and more to residents who qualify below the established Housing Income Limits.
+• Enhanced Energy Savings Program – NB Power currently offers a variety of free energy efficiency upgrades including faucet aerators, insulation, LED lighting, air sealing, and more to residents who qualify below the established household income limits.

-- Community Outreach Program – NB Power gives LED light bulbs, low-flow shower heads, faucet aerators, and water heater pipe wrap to non-for profit organizations that work with underserved populations.
+• Community Outreach Program – NB Power gives kits including LED light bulbs, low-flow shower heads, faucet aerators, and more to non-profit organizations that work with underserved populations.

 Newfoundland and Labrador